Container-Kit/ContainerKit/CONTRIBUTING.md

 # Contributing to Container Kit

+> **⚠️ UNDER HEAVY DEVELOPMENT** - This project is actively being developed and may have breaking changes.
+Please check existing issues and discussions before starting major work.

 We welcome contributions to Container Kit!
 This guide will help you get started with contributing to our modern desktop application for Apple container management.

 ## 🚀 Getting Started